Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Conclusion

 \section{Conclusion}

-In the work, we propose the Clinical XAI Guidelines to support the design and evaluation of clinically-oriented XAI systems.
+In this work, we propose the Clinical XAI Guidelines to support the design and evaluation of clinically-oriented XAI systems.
 The proposal of the guidelines was based on dual understandings of the clinical requirements for explanations from our physician user study, and technical understanding from our previous XAI evaluation studies and XAI literature.
-The guidelines \textbf{G1 Understandability} and \textbf{G2 Clinical relevance} provide clinical insights for the selection of explanation forms.
-Guideline \textbf{G3 Truthfulness}, \textbf{G4 Informative plausibility}, and \textbf{G5 Computational efficiency} incorporates the clinical requirements on explanation as clear technical objectives to be optimized for.
+The guidelines G1 Understandability and G2 Clinical relevance provide clinical insights for the selection of explanation forms.
+Guidelines G3 Truthfulness, G4 Informative plausibility, and G5 Computational efficiency incorporate the clinical requirements for explanation as clear technical objectives to be optimized for.

 Based on the guidelines, we conducted a systematic evaluation on 16 commonly-used heatmap methods.
 The evaluation focused on a technically-novel and clinically-pervasive problem of multi-modal medical image explanation with two clinical tasks of brain tumor grading and knee lesion identification.
 We proposed a novel metric, MSFI for multi-modal medical image explanation tasks, to bypass physicians' manual assessment of explanation plausibility.
-The evaluation results showed that the evaluated heatmap methods failed to fulfill \textbf{G3} and \textbf{G4}, thus were not suitable for clinical use.
+The evaluation results showed that the evaluated heatmap methods failed to fulfill G3 and G4, thus were not suitable for clinical use.
 The evaluation demonstrates the use of Clinical XAI Guidelines in real-world clinical tasks to facilitate the design and evaluation of clinically-oriented XAI.